Trump shows off design for ‘America First 250’ plane in flurry of social media posts

 It followed a bizarre Christmas Day Truth Social post from the president about Epstein, saying that he dropped ties with the late sex offender “long before it became fashionable,” and that the controversy surrounding the release of the files is a “Radical Left Witch Hunt.”

-The jet — which bares the slogan “America First” with “250” on the empennage — appeared to be a reference to the nation’s semiquincentennial anniversary, which takes place next year.
+The jet — which bares the slogan “America First” on the fuselage with “250” towards the empennage — appeared to be a reference to the nation’s semiquincentennial anniversary, which takes place next year.

 The picture of Trump with the model plane was also posted by the official White House account.
-Despite lacking context, a handful of followers replied by asking whether the miniature aircraft was the $400 million jet the president accepted from Qatar.
+The lack of context led a handful of followers to question whether the miniature aircraft was the $400 million jet the president accepted from Qatar.

 In the spring, Trump accepted the luxury Boeing 747 jet from Qatar as a stand-in for Air Force One after complaining about the length of time it was taking the U.S. aircraft giant to build replacements.